MEET THE Foster SCHOLARS

 As a scholar-practitioner, Angela positions her research as a form of advocacy and partners with youth with experience in foster care.
 She received her bachelor's degree in Psychology with minors in Spanish and Social and Behavioral Studies from Michigan Technological University and her master's in Educational Leadership and Policy with an emphasis in Student Affairs Administration from the University of Utah.
 Her master's thesis is titled From Foster Care to College: The Role of Student Affairs Practitioners in Addressing the Challenges Foster Youth Face in Accessing Higher Education.
 She has continued her studies and is a third year doctoral student in the Higher Education Leadership PhD Program at Colorado State University, focusing her research on the identity development of students with experience in foster care.

 More recently, Angela has served in director leadership roles with non-profit associations, coordinating professional development events for higher education practitioners and assessment professionals and maintaining organization operations ranging from volunteer coordination, budget oversight, and strategic planning.
-Currently, Angela serves as the Senior Director, Marketing Communications at Northland College.
+Currently, Angela serves as the Director of Conference and Events with the Association for the Study of Higher Education.
 Angela also teaches as an adjunct instructor at Finlandia University in psychology and sociology.

 KIZZY LOPEZ, EdD

 Dr. Kizzy Lopez has worked in higher education for 15 years in academic and student affairs as a champion for educational equity for underserved students, particularly those who have experienced foster care or homelessness.
 Dr. Lopez currently is an Assistant Professor in Social Work at Fresno Pacific University.
-She is also a Student Success Coach at Clovis Community College and Co-owner/Evaluator of Equity Research & Evaluation Consulting, LLC.
+She is also adjunct faculty at Clovis Community College, and a Senior Evaluator for Sankofa Consulting, LLC.

-As a scholar, Dr. Lopez is a speaker on educational equity, foster care, and race.
+As a scholar, Dr. Lopez is a speaker on educational equity and foster care.
 She is a TEDx speaker on the topic, The Trauma of Being Black in Foster Care.
-Dr. Lopez has co-authored publications focused on strategies to support college-going foster youth, including Transitional-Age Foster Youth: Getting Them Into and Through College and forthcoming Fostering Success: Supporting College-Going Foster Youth on Campus.
+Dr. Lopez has co-authored publications focused on strategies to support college-going foster youth, including Fostering Success: Supporting College-Going Foster Youth on Campus and Transitional-Age Foster Youth: Getting Them Into and Through College.
 She has been previously recognized for her contributions and received Fresno Black Magical Woman, Fresno’s Heroes Unmasked Award, Rosa Parks Award, Child Advocacy Award, and Diversity and Social Justice Advocate Award.
-Dr. Lopez earned a doctorate in higher education leadership from Azusa Pacific University and her master’s degree in Educational Counselor (emphasis in K-12) and bachelor’s degree in Interdisciplinary Studies from National University.

 MOLLY SARUBBI, PhD